Ouphix/synchro-psychotherapies/steps2.md

 As expected and like previous authors showed before, it seemed that the synchrony is lower in conflictual situations.
 However, the difference is not significative.

 We did a paired t-test between the mean of synchony scores during the no conflict period and the conflict period.
-However this difference is notsignificative
+However this difference is not significative :

+>
-data:  ncSSI and cSSI
+> data:  ncSSI and cSSI
-t = 0.16743, df = 33, p-value = 0.8681
+> t = 0.16743, df = 33, p-value = 0.8681
-alternative hypothesis: true difference in means is not equal to 0 95 percent confidence interval: -0.007279512  0.008585109 sample estimates: mean of the differences 0.0006527983
+> alternative hypothesis: true difference in means is not equal to 0
+> 95 percent confidence interval: -0.007279512  0.008585109
+> sample estimates: mean of the differences 0.0006527983
+>

-It is possible that is analysis is not proper due to the non normal distribution of both motion history and synchrony socres.
+It is possible that this analysis is not proper due to the non normal distribution of both motion history and synchrony socres.
 The next steps will be to evaluate the synchrony scores in different conditions (different psychometric scores, especially attachment evaluation) and make proper statisticall evaluations.
 We consider too, presenting the process to psychotherapy training team to get raw data of better quality.
 We will meet a representant of the Motivational Interviewing Network of Trainers (MINT).

 ##### Technical problems